Mohsnmonji/mohsnmonji.github.io/_pages/Curriculum Vitae.md

 ---
 ### Conference Presentations

-- *Monji, Mohsen* (2024). *Machine Learning Approaches for the Social Determinants of Mental Health in Canada: Findings from the Canadian Community Health Survey(2017-18).*
+- **ODISSEI Conference of Computational Social Science**, Utrecht, The Netherlands (2024)
-  **Conference of Computational Social Science**, Utrecht, The Netherlands (Absent due to visa delays).
+  *Machine Learning Approaches for Exploring the Social Determinants of Mental Health in Canada* (Absent due to visa delays).

-- *Monji, Mohsen* (2024). *Towards Mental Health Equity through Community Building: Social Prescribing as an Emerging Determinant of Mental Health in Canada.*
+- **Canada's Social Prescribing Conference - Advancing Social Prescribing for Health & Wellbeing**, Toronto, Canada (2024)
-  **Canada's Social Prescribing Conference**, Toronto, Canada.
+  *Towards Mental Health Equity through Community Building: Social Prescribing as an Emerging Determinant of Mental Health in Canada.*
 ---

 ### **Awards and Honors**